 Withdrawal symptoms are the signs that the body is recovering and getting used to living without nicotine.
 On average, most symptoms are gone within two to four weeks.
 Heavy smokers may have some symptoms for a few more weeks.

-- You shouldn’t smoke cigarettes at all, because smoking even a few cigarettes a day can hurt your health.
-If you try to decrease the amount of cigarettes you smoke instead of stopping it completely, soon you’ll be smoking the same amount again.
+- You shouldn’t smoke cigarettes at all because smoking even a few cigarettes a day can hurt your health.
+If you try to decrease the number of cigarettes you smoke instead of stopping it completely, soon you’ll be smoking the same amount again.

 - Quitting smoking isn't easy!
 If you are trying to quit smoking you should know that it takes a lot of effort.
 Almost half of the battle is knowing that you need to quit.

-- There are many ways the smokers can quit, including using nicotine replacement products (gums and patches).
+- There are many ways you can quit smoking, including using nicotine replacement products (gums and patches).
 Nearly all smokers have some symptoms of nicotine withdrawal when they try to quit.

 - Half of all the adult smokers have quit, and you can too!
-That’s the good news.
-There are millions of people today who have learned to face life without a cigarette.
+That’s a good news.
+There are millions of people today who have learned to live and cope stress without a cigarette.
 Quitting smoking is the best step you can take on your way to a healthy living.

 - If you need help, ask for it!
 Many groups offer written materials, programs, and advice to help smokers quit for good.